 2. Write Machine Learning Code

-Starting in machine learning by writing code can make things difficult because it means that you are solving at least two problems rather than one: how a techniques so that you can implement it and how to apply the technique to a given problem.
+Starting in machine learning by writing code can make things difficult because it means that you are solving at least two problems rather than one: how a technique works so that you can implement it and how to apply the technique to a given problem.